Bitrix24 Helpdesk

 Zoom meeting ZOOM ZOOM_CONF_START

-CRM stages — crm_stages: Includes information about the stages of CRM items.
-You can learn about the current stages of deals or SPAs, including their names and order.
+CRM stages — crm_stages.
+This dataset stores information about CRM stages.
+Use it to track the current stages of deals or SPAs, including their names and order.

 CRM stages — crm_stages